explodinglabs/explodinglabs.github.io/docs/_posts/2022-03-04-docker-compose.markdown

 **I don't use Docker Compose.
 I prefer to use `docker run` commands.
 Here are my reasons why.**

-Docker Compose is another layer on top of Docker.
-It can break or change its interface.
+Docker Compose is another layer on top of Docker, which can break or change its interface.
 Using `docker` directly removes the need for it.

 When executing a `docker run` command, the parameters